 I do residential work on homes in the south downriver Detroit area.
-I specialize in kitchens and bathrooms, and can do major, moderate, and minor remodels of both.
-I am a licensed carpenter, and operate out of a small woodshop.
-Besides carpentry, I am also a licensed homebuilder meaning I am not just a carpenter, but a a tile and marble setter, painter/decorator, a mason, a concrete guy, excavation man, insulation installer, a siding guy, a roofer, a door and window installer, a gutter repair, a demolition expert, basement waterproofer, etc… I am also a computer aided designer utilizing modern 3D tools to render your space when needed to make sure we are on the same page and confirming our ideas together will translate well into a well proportioned finished project.
+I specialize in kitchens and I am a licensed carpenter.
+I operate out of a small woodshop and use a mix of hand tools, power tools and CNC machines to create with.
+Besides carpentry, I am also a licensed homebuilder meaning I am not just a carpenter, but am a tile and marble setter, painter/decorator, a mason, a concrete guy, excavator, insulation installer, a siding guy, a roofer, a door and window installer, a gutter repair, a demolition expert, basement waterproofer, timberframer, etc… While I focus on the art of woodcraft, I do not draw a hard line and only handle the woodworking in a project.
+I also utilizing modern 3D tools to render your space when needed to make sure we are on the same page and confirming our ideas together will translate well into a well proportioned finished project.

 Custom Kitchens and Baths

 I also prep the area properly, adding support under islands when necessary, doubling up studs when needed.
-I can move walls, place headers, enlarge windows, etc. In kitchen work, my custom cabinets are precisely leveled, the top rear and side face of them all simultaneously splitting a thin laserbeam before I install contertops.
+I can move walls, place headers, enlarge windows, etc. In kitchen work, my custom cabinets are precisely leveled, the top rear and side face of them all simultaneously splitting a thin laserbeam before rock is laid on the countertops.
 It is movement and uneven cabinets (or too weakly made cabinets) that often cause granite and stone to crack.
 The entire project is done using construction methods of lasting work.
 Many features that are considered extra by others are standard.
-And because I’m a homebuilder, not just a drywall, or tile guy… not just a cabinet installer or countertop installer… because of that, if I see ways we can open up or improve the space we have to work with, I let you know and we can plan that in.

 - ~$1-15k Minor remodels are a good way to do alot with a small investment.
 To do this, general contractor, carpenter, and furniture maker tools and skills are directed in ways to keep the cabinets but replace the front face frames and build doors, or paint cabinets, or make 1/2 overlay to full overlay cabinets and replacing countertops for a very cost effective but transformative look.
 The kitchen looks like a brand new version of your old kitchen, but when you open cabinets, the insides of the cabinets are the same as they used to be.